 Reviewing Governing Documents is Essential

-Clearly, associations approaching the thirty-year period need to make a conscious effort to review their governing documents to be sure they will not run afoul of MRTA.
-However, with the changes made in 2018, the process by which action can be taken to prevent or rectify any MRTA issues has been simplified and associations must take advantage of this to assure their association continues to be governed by their association documents.
+Clearly, Associations approaching the 30 years need to make a conscious effort to review their governing documents to be sure they will not run afoul of MRTA.
+However, with the changes made in 2018, the process of taking action to prevent or rectify any MRTA issues has been simplified.
+Associations must take advantage of this to ensure their association continues to be governed by their association documents.

-Contact an experience Real Estate Law and Community Associations Law Attorney today at Woodward, Pires & Lombardo, P.A., firstname.lastname@example.org or 239-649-6555.
+Contact an experienced Real Estate Law and Community Associations Law Attorney today at Woodward, Pires & Lombardo, P.A.
+Call 239-649-6555 or email email@example.com.

 Woodward, Pires & Lombardo, P.A.